jafetcc02/jafetcc02/README.md

 # Hi there 👋

-- 🔭 I’m currently working as a data intern
+- 🔭 I’m currently working as an ML Enginner
 - 🌱 I’m currently learning NLP, ML and Data Science
 - 💬 Ask me about movies and music